 Gateway Women Online Community

-Bristol/Bath Gateway women meet up group - www.meetup.com- A friendly group for Childless women who meet up once a month to have a chat with friends who “get it”.
-Bristol meet up on the 1st Saturday of the month and 3rd Thursday
+Bristol/Bath Gateway women meet up group - www.meetup.com- A friendly group for Childless women who meet up once a month to have a chat with friends who 'get it'.
+Bristol meet up on the first Saturday of the month and third Thursday.

 Each day, explores a different topic, sharing the Alliance’s wide range of excellent support and information and coping techniques too – engaging with people from all backgrounds and experiences of loss.